sergivalverde/nicMSlesions/README.md

 ### Training: ###

 The simplest way to train a new model is via the GUI.
-On a terminal, just run `nicMSlesions.linux` on GNU/Linux or `nicMSlesions.win.bat` on Windows.
+On a terminal, just run `nicMSlesions_linux` on GNU/Linux or `nicMSlesions_win.bat` on Windows.
 Click on the training tab.

 1. Select training folder.
 Browse the folder containing a set of training subjects.